kirstenopstad/haiku/README.md

 ### Objectives (MVP)
 An application that checks whether a poem is a haiku.

-If time, build out your application so that it can randomly generate haikus.
 * logic should verify that the poem has three lines.
 * logic should verify English syllable rules (and exceptions) one at a time.
   1. A syllable is formed by at least one vowel (a, e, i, o, u).